Perugolate/biocides/var_calling.md

 java -jar ~/opt/pilon-1.21.jar --genome pb2.fna --frags 52.bam
 prokka --cpus 12 pilon.fasta --genus Staphylococcus --prefix pb2.pi &> pb2.pi.log
 ```

+As with ATCC6538, this results in what appears to be a complete assembly.

 ## Map and call CC398 variants